advanced-web-design/syllabus/README.md

 Assignments are expected to be completed **before** the beginning of the class on the given due date.

+## Grading

+- **Assignments/Projects:** 70%
+- **Class participation:** 30%

+## Student Code

+You are responsible for acting in accordance with the [University of Connecticut's Student Code](http://community.uconn.edu/the-student-code-preamble/).
+Review and become familiar with these expectations.

+## Writing Center

+The Writing Center is part of the Source for Active Learning, which serves the campus as both a Writing Center and a Q Center.
+It is located in the Learning Commons area, on the first floor of the Jeremy Richard Library.
+Our undergraduate writing tutors offer one-on-one tutoring during the day in fall and spring semesters.
+You can make a Writing Center appointment at <http://advapp.uconn.edu>

 ## Resources

 ### Required reading

+Portions or all of the following text will be required reading for this course:

 - [Don't Make Me Think](http://www.amazon.com/dp/0321965515/)
 - [Learn to Code HTML & CSS](http://learn.shayhowe.com/html-css/)